ManyaChdry/RASA-HealthBot/domain.md

 In this file, we also define what will our bot do when a new intent is added or defined.

 EG: when it detects ask_eat_unheathy intent, this means the user has a question about healthy diets, we want the user to reply with a template that we previously defined in the end of yaml file.

+All intents should be first registered on the domain file after creating intents in the nlu file.

+Then response template should be written in this file.